Distance Education Program

 MS, Communication Sciences and Disorders

-- Live at least 50 miles away from Greenville, NC
+- Live at 75 miles away from Greenville, NC

-- Devote at least 2 days per week to accrue clinical clock hours throughout the second and third years of the program (cannot work full time after 2 semesters).
+- Be able to devote at least 2 days per week to the accrual of clinical clock hours during the 2nd and 3rd years of the program

 - Attend a mandatory on-campus orientation, once accepted into the program